Spicy Sticky Cinnamon Rolls with Cream Cheese Icing

 Lightly grease two 9-inch cake pans (a 9x13-inch pan works fine as well).
 On a floured surface roll the dough into a large rectangle, about 14 inches by 24 inches.
 When the dough is rolled out, slather it thickly with the creamed butter and sugar, making sure to spread it nearly to the edges.
 Roll up along the long side, stretching and pulling the dough into a taut and tight roll.
 Use a bench scraper or knife to cut into 24 individual rolls.

-Divide the rolls among the prepared pans and let rise in a warm place until the rolls double in size — about 45 minutes.
+Divide the rolls among the prepared pans and let rise in a warm place until the rolls double in size — 45 to 60 minutes.
+While rolls are rising, heat oven to 350F.

 For the icing, beat the cream cheese, milk, vanilla, and sugar together, adding more powdered sugar as necessary to get the consistency you prefer.
 Drizzle over hot rolls with a fork.
 Serve warm.